kekekawaii2839/SchemaReinforcementLearning/readme.md

 bash scripts/test_schemabench.sh
 ```

 If you need to run the evaluation on a subset of the SchemaBench, you can modify the `test_category` in `test_schemabench.sh` script.
-Currently you can choose from `['all', 'schema', 'reasoning']` and single sub-tasks.
+Currently you can choose from `['all', 'schema', 'reasoning']` and all single sub-tasks.

 ## Paper
 The paper is currently under review.
 We will update the paper link once it is published.